edible-landscaping ideas, with lisa hilgenberg of chicago botanic garden

 - From May to October, their popular Garden Chef Series of demos, in the Fruit and Vegetable Garden’s open-air amphitheater

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the December 27, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Dec.
+28. 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).